62nd Academy Awards: Ratings and reception

 The American telecast on ABC drew in an average of 40.24 million people over its length, which was a 5% decrease from the previous year's ceremony.
 An estimated 69.31 million total viewers watched all or part of the awards.
-The show also drew lower Nielsen ratings compared to the previous ceremony with 27.82% of households watching over a 49.42 share.
+The show also drew lower Nielsen ratings compared to the previous ceremony, with 27.82% of households watching over a 49.42 share.

 In July 1990, the ceremony presentation received five nominations at the 42nd Primetime Emmys.
-Two months later, the ceremony won one of those nominations for Outstanding Art Direction for a Variety or Music or Programming (Roy Christopher and Greg Richman).
+Two months later, the ceremony won one of those nominations for Outstanding Art Direction for a Variety or Music Program (Roy Christopher and Greg Richman).